kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Users have diverse use cases and require the ability to express explicit intent, such as opting in or out of gang scheduling, requesting specific topologies, or configuring disruption policies for their workloads.
-[KEP-6089] standardizes the reusable scheduling building blocks (`scheduling.k8s.io/v1alpha3`) and a shared `workloadbuilder` translation library so that workload controllers can expose these features consistently.
-This KEP integrates those building blocks into the core `Job` API, "blazing the path" for the rest of the ecosystem while resolving the usability gaps of the initial alpha.
+[KEP-6089] standardizes the reusable scheduling building blocks (introduced as `scheduling.k8s.io/v1alpha3`, graduating to `scheduling.k8s.io/v1` in v1.38) and a shared `workloadbuilder` translation library so that workload controllers can expose these features consistently.
+This KEP integrates those building blocks into the core `Job` API.
+The same building blocks have been adopted by out-of-tree controllers (JobSet, LeaderWorkerSet, Kubeflow TrainJob, kubeRay) and proposed for `Deployment` and `StatefulSet`, which is the ecosystem feedback the alpha was meant to collect.

 ### Goals

-- Add a user-facing `spec.scheduling` (`JobSchedulingConfiguration`) field to the `batch/v1` Job, embedding the `scheduling.k8s.io/v1alpha3` building blocks (`schedulingPolicy`, `schedulingConstraints`, `disruptionMode`, `resourceClaims`) so users can express explicit scheduling intent.
+- Add a user-facing `spec.scheduling` (`JobSchedulingConfiguration`) field to the `batch/v1` Job, embedding the `scheduling.k8s.io` building blocks (`schedulingPolicy`, `schedulingConstraints`, `disruptionMode`, `resourceClaims`) so users can express explicit scheduling intent.
 - Default to `Basic` scheduling when `spec.scheduling` is omitted, so the observable scheduling outcome of existing Jobs is preserved (no all-or-nothing gate, and any number of schedulable pods proceed to binding).
 Following the [KEP-6089], the controller still materializes a `Basic`